 He got his opportunity on the night of 17th March 1742.
 There was a ship docked in Rye Harbour which included Lamb’s son as one of the officers; as such, the captain had decided to invite Lamb to a banquet on the ship.
 Rye being a small town, it didn’t take long before everyone knew about this.
 To get from his house to the harbour and back, Lamb would have to walk through the churchyard, and it was here that Breads reckoned he would have his chance to kill him – preferably on the return journey when it would be darker and Lamb might have had a bit too much to drink (it was also widely known that French brandy – smuggled, presumably – would be served at the banquet).
 In the moonlight, it should be fairly easy to identify the mayor in his red cloak.

 Unbeknown to Breads, though, it wasn’t James Lamb who went to the banquet.
 He’d not been looking forward to it as he wasn’t feeling well but had felt obliged to go because, well, he’d been invited and he was the mayor so it might cause offence if he didn’t go.
-However, his brother-in-law, a former mayor of Rye called Alan Grebell, popped by to see him in the afternoon and, on being informed that Lamb wasn’t up to it, offered to go in his place – for surely an ex-mayor would add just as much dignity to the occasion as the actual mayor?
+However, his brother-in-law, a former mayor of Rye called Allen Grebell, popped by to see him in the afternoon and, on being informed that Lamb wasn’t up to it, offered to go in his place – for surely an ex-mayor would add just as much dignity to the occasion as the actual mayor?
 Lamb readily agreed, and decided that as Grebell would be going to the banquet on his behalf, it was only fitting that he should wear the red mayoral cloak.

 Grebell had a lot to drink at the banquet, and was staggering on his way home which took him up the hill and through the churchyard.
 Seeing a figure in a red cloak and assuming it was Lamb, Breads (who’d been hiding behind a tombstone) attacked, stabbing his victim before fleeing.
 Grebell did not appear to realise he’d been stabbed – when he got home, he calmly informed his servant that someone had tried to attack him in the churchyard on his way home, and that he would sit down in front of the fire for a while before going to bed.
 No need for the servant to wait up any longer.
 What with Grebell wearing Lamb’s red cloak and the only available sources of light being the fire and maybe a lamp or two, the servant didn’t notice that his master was bleeding.

 Lamb, meanwhile, was having a troubled night – he was woken up following a dream in which his late wife (Grebell’s sister) had appeared to him and warned him about her brother’s safety.
 Early in the morning, therefore, he decided to see if Grebell was all right.
 The servant answered the door, and on finding that Grebell’s bed hadn’t been slept in he remembered that Grebell had said he’d sit down by the fire in the front room.
 The checked the front room, and found Grebell.
-He’d bled to death after falling asleep.
+The ex-mayor had bled to death after falling asleep.

 It soon transpired that Breads, who was nothing if not unsubtle, hadn’t fled far from the scene of the crime.
 He was wandering around the town, drunk, shouting about having killed the mayor.
 The parish constable found a blood-spattered knife in the churchyard.
 It had Breads’s name on the handle.
 The butcher of Rye was quickly arrested and imprisoned in the Ypres Tower.